 How to reduce CPU usage while working with rtsp (h264) camera

-If yours is an h264 (rtsp) camera and you would like to reduce CPU usage, you are welcome to try Xeoma’s new option to store high resolution video streams directly into archive, without re-decoding the streams.
+If you use an h264 (rtsp) camera and would like to reduce CPU usage, you are welcome to try Xeoma’s option to store high resolution video streams directly into archive, without re-decoding the streams.

 If you are using h264 (rtsp) camera or cameras, you might well be receiving many Mpix image from your camera and seeing it in the preview window.
 But as often as not, the priority is not the ability to view cameras real-time but to store high quality into the archive: